nol13/fuzzball.js/README.md

   * WRatio
 (WRatio is weighted based on relative string length, runs tests based on relative length and returns top score)

+Blog post with overview of scoring algorithms can be found [**here**](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/).

 **Pre-Processing**